-Title of Module 3.2 Sustain able Organization and Manageme nt Туре mandatory /compulsive Workload 7,5 ECTS-po pints Contents according t integrating equip the e forms inclu aspects.
-As losses but t based on su focusses or employees. attention to Finance is a controlling enterprises social impa customers crowdfundi The design Sustainable Organization and Management requires a careful choice of legal and organizational forms according to the needs.
+Title of Module 3.2 Sustair nable Organization and Manageme ent Туре mandatory y/compulsive Workload 7,5 ECTS-p oints Contents according integrating equip the offerms inclusively aspects.
+At losses but based on some focusses of employees attention the social impacts of the design of the design.
+Sustainable Organization and Management requires a careful choice of legal and organizational forms according to the needs.
 As participative processes and common ownership are popular elements of integrating specific stakeholder groups, especially employees, the chosen forms ideally reflect these and equip the enterprise with the necessary framework.
 Complementary to an extensive overview on legal forms including cooperatives and associations, this module opens different perspectives on their aspects.
 As an example, shareholders of a limited company are not only participating in profits and losses but they are bearing responsibility as co-owners of the company.
 A sustainable organization is based on sustainable human resources management.
 The introduction into organizational structures focusses on transparency, participative decision processes and ownership of stakeholders, especially employees.
 A similar approach applies to management of projects, processes and change in general.
 The attention to humans and their individual roles is of equal importance as result-orientation.
 Finance is a crucial element in every business model.
 Therefore learning the basics of accounting, controlling and risk management is the core part of this module.
 In the context of sustainability-driven enterprises, funding implicates other motivations to invest than making profit.
 Some investors take ecosocial impact into consideration, others are directly related to the company as stakeholders, e.g. customers or suppliers.
 This generates interest for appropriate fund raising models, such as crowdfunding, hybrid financial models or partnerships.
 The design and setup of a sustainability-driven start-up will be covered in thematic block 5, where an individual business model and plan are developed.
 Course Format Main pedagogical approaches Suggested teaching methods Suggested assessment Sustainable Organization and Management 2,5 ECTS lecture transdisciplinary learning; collaborative learning; case study analysis; guest lectures; graded examination; Finance 2,5 ECTS lecture/ seminar collaborative learning; transdisciplinary; project-based learning; case study analysis; guest lectures; financial concept for a project;